 Adobe InDesign automatically adds the correct export tags for lists, tables and tables of content, but only when these text elements have been identified as such using the corresponding InDesign functions.

 Overview of the window for “Task 1: Define and review export tags”

-The MadeToTag window contains sections used for each of the seven MadeToTag tasks (highlighted in yellow here).
+The MadeToTag window contains sections used for each of the seven MadeToTag tasks.

 - At the top is the Navigation section.

-- The Instructions provide in-depth help and include a link to the online documentation.
+The instructions opens an extensive help text and contains a link to this online documentation.